AgonConsole8/agon-vdp/README.md

 ### Documentation

-The AGON documentation can now be found on the [Community Documentation](https://agonconsole8.github.io/agon-docs/) site.
-This site provides extensive documentation about the Agon platform firmware, covering both Quark and Console8 firmware releases.
+The AGON documentation can now be found on the [Community Documentation](https://agonplatform.github.io/agon-docs/) site.
+This site provides extensive documentation about the Agon platform firmware, covering all Quark, Agon Console8, and Agon Platform firmware releases.

 ### Building